react-dropzone/react-dropzone/README.md

 React.render(<DropzoneDemo />, document.body);
 ```

+*Important*: `react-dropzone` doesn't manage dropped files by itself.
+You need to destroyed the object URL yourself whenever you don't need to preview by calling `window.URL.revokeObjectURL(file.preview);` to avoid memory leak.

 ## Uploads

 Using `react-dropzone` is similar to using a file form field, but instead of getting the `files` property from the field, you listen to the `onDrop` callback to handle the files.
 Simple explanation here: http://abandon.ie/notebook/simple-file-uploads-using-jquery-ajax